-The Compliance Manager occupies the role of Head of Compliance with responsibility for the implementation of the Company's Compliance Policy and effective processes.
-The Compliance Manager reports to the Audit sub-Committee of the Board and the CEO.
-The responsibilities of the Compliance Manager include:
+The Head of Compliance has responsibility for the implementation of the Company's Compliance Policy and effective processes.
+The Head of Compliance reports to the Audit sub-Committee of the Board and the CEO.
+The responsibilities of the Head of Compliance include:

-- To monitor regulatory change and to inform the Company and its service providers where such changes have implications for the Company's processes; - To monitor Compliance within the Company, making recommendations where change is required; - To report on significant instances of non-compliance to the Audit Committee and the Company's management; - The Compliance Manager also occupies the roles of Money Laundering Reporting Officer and Company Secretary.
+- To monitor regulatory change and to inform the Company and its service providers where such changes have implications for the Company's processes; - To monitor Compliance within the Company, making recommendations where change is required; - To report on significant instances of non-compliance to the Audit Committee and the Company's management; - The Head of Compliance also occupies the roles of Money Laundering Reporting Officer and Company Secretary.